Abdur Razzaq (professor): Career

 Though Razzaq, apart from some essays and lectures, has no published works, many intellectuals have admitted his influence on their published works.
-Ahmed Sofa wrote his book, Jaddapi Amar Guru (Eventhough My Teacher), on Razzaq's life.
+Ahmed Sofa wrote his book, Jaddapi Amar Guru (Eventhough My Teacher), describing Sofa's relationship with Razzaq.
 Sardar Fazlul Karim published a book, Dhaka Bisshobiddalay O Purbabangya Samaj, based on his interviews of Razzaq.
 Salimullah Khan wrote a book on his lecture Bangladesh: State of the Nation.
 Muntassir Mamoon, Humayun Azad and others reminisced about him.
 It is claimed that he had as his students more than 70 members of parliament, among whom Sheikh Mujibur Rahman is the most notable.

 Honours

 To acknowledge his unique status as a teacher, the Government of Bangladesh honoured him with the distinction of National Professor in 1975.
 In 1973, the University of Delhi awarded him an honorary D.Litt. degree.